kivitendo/kivitendo-ansible/README.md

 This repo provides an ansible playbook for a convenient way to install [kivitendo-erp](https://github.com/kivitendo/kivitendo-erp) on Ubuntu 22.04.

-This playbook needs ansible version >=2.10 to work.
+This playbook needs ansible version >=2.10 to work, it also relies on a few dependencies from ansible community.

+So if you are using ubuntu, make sure you install `ansible` instead of `ansible-core`.

 (It was developed on a control node running Ubuntu 22.04)